databricks/terraform-provider-databricks/docs/guides/aws-e2-firewall-hub-and-spoke.md

 ```

 ### AWS Firewall
-Next step is to create AWS Network Firewall with Firewall Policy we defined in previous step.
+Next step is to create an AWS Network Firewall with the Firewall Policy we defined in the previous step.
 ```hcl
 /* Create Firewall*/
 resource "aws_networkfirewall_firewall" "exfiltration_firewall" {